ACD - Agency for Cultural Diplomacy

 How is Human Rights Activism practiced by artists with disabilities, particularly, persons with visual impairment?

-How is freedom of artistic expression experienced by people with disabilities?
+How is accessibility to health and job opportunities in the health sector experienced by people with disabilities?

 What role can AI and new media technologies play in the empowerment and inclusion of persons with disabilities?

-Multilateral collaboration: What supporting networks and initiatives are established and how are the engaged leaders and teams supported by the local/national/international entities?
+Multilateral collaboration: What supporting networks and initiatives are established and how are the engaged diplomats, readers, and teams supported by the local/national/international entities?

 Loneliness